 What Methods Are Used To Catch Flathead Catfish and Blue Catfish

-The gear needed to catch blue and flathead catfish is identical because each of the two catfish is of similar size.
+The gear needed to catch blue catfish and flathead catfish is identical because each of the two catfish is of similar size.
 Therefore, avoid spending unnecessary money.
+The same rod and reel combinations are equally as effective for both species in addition to hooks and weights.

 What Size Rod And Reels Are Necessary